Versilia, Italy

 Also

-Guests can use the pool and lounge areas post check-out, if they have time to kill before a flight.
-If you want to brush up your Italian cuisine, the hotel offers cooking lessons on Tuesday afternoons at 4pm, they're popular so be sure to book in advance.
+Guests can use the pool and lounge areas post check-out, if they have time to kill.
+If you want to brush up your Italian cuisine, the hotel offers cooking lessons on Wednesday afternoons at 4pm, they're popular so be sure to book in advance.

 Pet‐friendly